 In 2019 Christian Aid Week is from 11th to 18th May

 CTWW – Easter Day Sonrise / Dawn Service

-Weather permitting, a combined meeting at sunrise on Easter Sunday at Freshwater Bay to welcome and worship the risen Son, followed by a shared breakfast on the beach.
+Weather permitting, a combined churches meeting takes place at sunrise on Easter Sunday at Freshwater Bay to welcome and worship the risen Son, followed by a shared breakfast on the beach.